 Know the Age Requirements

-For example, if you’re looking for online jobs for 15-year-olds, don’t apply for a side gig app that requires you to be at least 16 years old.
-That can cause issues and even get them banned from websites.
+If you’re looking for online jobs for 15-year-olds, don’t apply for a side hustle app that requires you to be at least 16 years old.
+That can cause issues and even get you banned from websites.

-It can mean forfeiting the money they’ve earned.
+It can also mean forfeiting the money you’ve earned.

-Have A Valid Email Address
+Have a Valid Email Address

-Get A PayPal Account
+Get a PayPal Account

 Be in the Know

-Always Be Smart Online
+Be Smart Online

-These online jobs for teens offer ways to make money and be independent, without sacrificing other areas in life.
+These online jobs for teens offer ways to make money and be independent without sacrificing other areas in life.